 Treatment Of Pain

-The treatment of pain depends on the underlying cause and the type of pain.
+Pain management depends on the underlying cause and the type of pain.
 Acute pain, such as that caused by a surgical procedure or injury, can often be managed with medications such as opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), or local anesthetics.

 Chronic pain, on the other hand, often requires a multidisciplinary approach that may include medications, physical therapy, psychological counseling, and complementary therapies such as acupuncture or massage.